-As required by Regulation 8 prescribed businesses must ensure that all nts are maintained in a manner which facilitates the meeting of the rements of the Regulations. - scribed business must ensure that when, on behalf of or for a client, they re for or carry out transactions in relation to the following activities - (a) The acquisition or disposal of real property or any interest therein; (b) The management of client money, securities or other assets; (c) The management of bank, savings or securities accounts; (d) The organisation of contributions for the creation, operation management or administration of companies; or (e) The creation, operation or management or administration of legal persons or arrangements, and the acquisition or disposal of business entities, its po blicies, procedures and controls in place in respect of existing business relationships are appropriate and effective and provide for: level of CDD to be appropriate to the assessed risk of the business tionship; risk level of CDD, where the business relationship has been identified as a high relationship (for example, a PEP relationship), to be sufficient to allow the to be managed; • the business relationship to be understood; and application of such policies, procedures and controls to be based on eriality and risk.
+- 173. In order to meet the requirements of As required by Regulation 8 prescribed businesses must ensure that all accounts business relationships are maintained in a manner which facilitates the meeting of the requirements of the Regulations. - 174.
+An estate agent acting, in the course of a business, on behalf of others in the acquisition or disposal of real property or any interest therein, a lawyer, notary or other independent legal professional when they prepare for or carry out transactions.
+A prescribed business must ensure that when, on behalf of or for a client, they prepare for or carry out transactions in relation to the following activities - (a) The acquisition or disposal of real property or any interest therein; - (b) The management of client money, securities or other assets; - (c) The management of bank, savings or securities accounts; - (d) The organisation of contributions for the creation, operation management or administration of companies; or - (e) The creation, operation or management or administration of legal persons or arrangements, and the acquisition or disposal of business entities, and anyone carrying out the business of auditor, external accountant, insolvency practitioner or tax adviser must ensure that its policies, procedures and controls in place in respect of existing business relationships are appropriate and effective and provide for:

-158.170.
-A prescribed business should be aware that, in accordance with Chapters 5 and 6 of the Handbook, enhanced CDD is required for a business relationship which has been identified as a high risk relationship and that where a business relationship has been assessed as being a low risk relationship (for example, locally resident retail customers who have a business relationship which is understood by the prescribed business), the information required may be less extensive that that required for new clients.
+- the level of CDD to be appropriate to the assessed risk of the business relationship; - the level of CDD, where the business relationship has been identified as a high risk relationship (for example, a PEP relationship), to be sufficient to allow the risk to be managed; - the business relationship to be understood; and - the application of such policies, procedures and controls to be based on materiality and risk. - 175.
+A prescribed business should be aware that, in accordance with chapters 5 and 6 of the Handbook, enhanced CDD is required for a business relationship which has been identified as a high risk relationship and that where a business relationship has been assessed as being a low risk relationship (for example, locally resident retail customers who have a business relationship which is understood by the prescribed business), the information required may be less extensive that that required for new clients.